niravcodes/niravcodes.github.io/_posts/2018-03-09-the-cursed-child-sucks.md

 excerpt_separator: "<!--more-->"

 ---
 It is 2 am in the morning.
 I have EDC assessments tomorrow (today).
-I spent the last several hours reading Harry Potter:The cursed child.
+I spent the last several hours reading Harry Potter: The cursed child.

 I am writing this because I have to say it to someone.
 And since my roommate, who is listening to a weird song and studying as I type, is not a very good candidate, I am posting here.